razmaliah/I2CS_Ex2/README.md

-In the Ex2_GUI.java you can find main that includes some examples for the functions in the map.
+In the Ex2_GUI.java you can find main that includes some examples for the functions in the map. this is an example after running the main:
 ![img.png](img.png)

+You can see:
+1. The yellow line represent an obstacle, and the red path is the shortest path between the two edges.
+2. The green area is a fill option at (0,6) with the color green, its stopped at the obstacle. the red path and the edges of the map (none cyclic map).
+3. The blue circle is a drawCircle function with center (15,12) and 3.5 radius